MatejTymes/JavaFixes/README.md

         assertThat(decimal("-1.2").hashCode(), equalTo(decimal("-1.200").hashCode()));
 ```

-* sensible defaults (rounding `HALF_UP` - the one we used in school) when doing math operation (this can be overridden)
+* sensible defaults - using rounding `HALF_UP` (the one we used in school) when doing math operation (of course this is just a default and you can always specify your own)

-* approximately 50% faster creation times
+* fast - approximately 50% faster creation times (in comparison to `BigDecimal`)

+* extendible (although not by you :D ) - `Decimal` is an abstract class, and currently supports two subtypes `LongDecimal` (for number with precision up to 19 digits - backed by `long`) and `HugeDecimal` for everything else (backed by `BigInteger`).
+The library handles the transitions between them seamlessly when doing math operation and always uses the least memory consuming type.
+There are plans the introduce additional types `InfinityDecimal` and `NANDecimal` (that will be disabled by default)

-* creation using only static factory methods doesn't expose defined types (you always refer to them as `Decimal`), so that the library can evolve without any changes needed on the users/client side.
+* can evolve without affecting you - creation using only static factory methods doesn't expose defined types (you always refer to them as `Decimal`), so that the library can evolve without any changes needed on the users/client side.

-* able to use underscores during creation to improve readability (as in Java 7).
+* readable - able to use underscores during creation to improve readability (as in Java 7).
 Also it is able to use one character creation methods:

 ```Java
         Decimal value = decimal("29_013_903_171.22");